 All WBS's created for DRCH purposes will be looked at for Indirect Labor execution.
 Process funds sent out as a DRCH using Non Pay PBG and Labor can be charged to the WBS that reflects on the Labor execution side against Pay PBG.
-Pay PBG is provided for Authorized positions and CG Approved Over hires.
+Pay PBG is provided for Authorized positions and Approved Over-hires.
 It is the Garrison's responsibility to provide monthly input to the G8 MDEP Analyst POC of these charges.
 Garrisons will process a BEFAM to move PBG from Non Pay to Pay; BEFAM comment will be "Indirect Labor Charge's due to the DRCH Process."

-O. ASA Black Sea: Mikhail Kogalniceanu (MK) Airbase, Romania/Novo Selo (NS) Training Area, Bulgaria:
+O. ASA Black Sea: Mikhail Kogalniceanu (MK) Airbase, Romania/Novo Selo (NS) Training Area, Bulgaria

-USAG Ansbach has the mission to provide resource management support to ASA Black Sea (MK and NS).
-Funds for MK/NS will be distributed to fund center A601I.
+USAG Rheinland-Pfalz has the mission to provide resource management support to ASA Black Sea (MK and NS).
+Funds for MK/NS will be distributed to fund center A601C.
 IMCOM HQs will establish a parent WBS for MK and NS.
-USAG Ansbach will execute utilizing the established WBS structure for both MK/NS.
-USAG Ansbach must create a child WBS under the parent for each MDEP executed at MK and NS.
-The parent WBS will be provided to USAG.
-The IMCOM CG has approved IOC, with 36 authorizations to operate MK/NS with IMCOM support from 1 Jun 16 until NLT 30 Sep 18.
-In FY17, ID-Europe provided a minimum of \$1,632.0K from within the Europe Garrisons to support the cost, while HQs provided at most \$1,674.0K.
-The costs in FY20 are not to exceed \$10,877.0K without HQs approval.
+USAG Rheinland-Pfalz will execute utilizing the established WBS structure for both MK/NS.
+The costs in FY21 are not to exceed \$18,580.0K without HQs approval.

-HQs IMCOM G8 POC: William Maner, william.r.maner.civ@mail.mil, 210-466-0780.
+HQs IMCOM G8 POC: William Maner, william.r.maner.civ@mail.mil, 210-466-0901.